 Boxer Muhammad Ali Turns 65

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 Commentator Davis Miller wrote "The Tao of Muhammad Ali" in 1996.
 He's been a life-long fan of Ali's that at the age of 22, managed to arrange a dramatic encounter.

-I'll see if I can get you in the ring with him, Bobby said, teasing me.
+DAVIS MILLER: I'll see if I can get you in the ring with him, Bobby said, teasing me.
 I was 22 years old, muscular and agile; and because of Ali's influence, I was a junior lightweight kickboxer.

-As we left the ring together, my childhood hero spoke softly, gently, almost purring.
+NORRIS: As we left the ring together, my childhood hero spoke softly, gently, almost purring.
 You're fast.
 And you sure can hit - to be so little.
 He may as well have said he was adopting me.
 I began to quake.
 My insides danced, but I stayed composed long enough to say the one thing I hoped would impress him most.
 With confidence I had learned from watching him on television and hearing him on the radio countless times, I said simply, I know.

-This is NPR.
+NORRIS: This is NPR.
 National Public Radio.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.